rayference/pinttrs/docs/rst/dev.rst

       make pip-compile

-.. dropdown:: ... update my environment based on the lock file
+.. admonition:: ... update my environment based on the lock file

    After updating locked dependencies, you can update your development environment using one of the generate lock files: